University of California, San Diego

 9500 Gilman Drive, La Jolla, CA 92092

 Welcome!
 I am a PhD student at UC San Diego, working in machine learning.
 I am advised by Yoav Freund, and received my M.S. in Computer Science from UCSD in spring 2013.
-My current research interests include developing semi-supervised algorithms to combine ensembles of predictors, and studying sequential processes and learning.
+During my PhD, I have developed semi-supervised algorithms to combine ensembles of predictors, and have also worked on sequential processes and learning algorithms.
+My research statement and CV have more information.

-Muffled Semi-Supervised Learning. [arXiv]There are several ways to achieve significant off-the-shelf improvements on supervised classification performance using unlabeled data, not by imputing labels on unlabeled data which tend to agree with the supervised recommendations, but by "muffling" these recommendations by imputing the opposite labels instead.
+Muffled Semi-Supervised Learning. [arXiv]There are several ways to achieve significant off-the-shelf improvements on supervised classification performance using unlabeled data, by "muffling" supervised recommendations by imputing the opposite labels on unlabeled data.

 Learning to Abstain from Binary Prediction. [arXiv]The problem of binary classification with an abstaining predictor centers around the tradeoff between abstaining and making a prediction error, which we optimally characterize theoretically and with efficient algorithms that use labeled and unlabeled data.

-Sequential Nonparametric Testing with the Law of the Iterated Logarithm. [arXiv]When performing non-parametric testing of the difference in mean between two samples (and many other problems besides), we devise rigorous sequential tests in a classical Wald-style framework that stop as soon as possible, adapting to the unknown mean difference.
+Sequential Nonparametric Testing with the Law of the Iterated Logarithm. [arXiv]When performing non-parametric testing of the difference in mean between two distributions (and many other problems besides), we devise rigorous sequential tests that use as few samples as possible, adapting to the unknown mean difference.

 Conference on Uncertainty in Artificial Intelligence (UAI), 2016.